maliky/getBitmexData/README.rst

 ===============

 This is an utility to download and update Bitmex historical price data.
-It can download several binSize: "1m", "5m" or coarser.
+It can download several binSize ("1m", "5m" or coarser).
+By default you can easily download data for XBTUSD and ADAM20 instruments.

 Licence
 -------